jbms/sphinx-immaterial/docs/index.rst

 There are a lot more ways to customize this theme.
 See :ref:`Customization` or ``theme.conf`` for more details.

-.. admonition:: Settings used in this documentation
+.. details:: Settings used in this documentation
     :class: example

     .. literalinclude:: ./conf.py